Rapid destructive osteoarthritis of the hip

 Where is all this hip pain coming from that your doctors are not seeing on the MRI?

 Obviously, if there is degenerative elements in the hip, loss of cartilage, bone on bone destruction, hip instability causing soft tissue structural damage, there will be pain.
-But in a degenerative hip disease environment, where the hip is eroding and degenerating every second of every day, this pain can be greatly magnified beyond anything an MRI is showing.
-Why?
+But in an accelerated degenerative hip disease environment, where the hip is eroding and degenerating every second of every day, this pain can be greatly magnified beyond anything an MRI is showing.
+Why and how?
 Because nature designed us to walk.
-When degenerative hip disease is threatening our ability to walk, our pain mechanisms are sending out a warning signal that something needs to be done, the hip needs treatment.
+When degenerative hip disease is threatening our ability to walk, our pain mechanisms starts to panic and begins sending out a warning signal that something needs to be done, the hip needs treatment before it is too late and you can no longer walk.
+This is a basic survival mechanism.

 3. Doctors do not understand the message – they don’t believe your pain.

 First, what is the hip labrum and what does it do?

-In our article Doctors question Hip Labrum Surgery, Danielle R. Steilen-Matias, MMS, PA-C writes that:
+In our article Doctors question Hip Labrum Surgery, we write:

 The hip labrum is an important ring of cartilage that holds the femoral head, or top of the thigh bone, securely within the hip anatomy.
 It also serves as a cushion and shock absorber to protect the hip and thigh bones.
 Damage or degeneration to the labrum causes pain and joint instability and bone overgrowth in an attempt to stabilize the area.

 The hip labrum makes some patients have more arthritis pain than they should